laurakelly1/wall-art-app/README.md

 </p>

 <h2> Getting Started</h2>
-<a href="https://laurakelly1.github.io/wall-art-app/">Click here</a> to see your favourite pieces from the Art Institute of Chicago presented on your living room wall!
+<a href="https://laurakelly1.github.io/wall-art-app/" target="_blank">Click here</a> to see your favourite pieces from the Art Institute of Chicago presented on your living room wall!

 <h2>Future Enhancements</h2>
 <li>Allow user to pick the room (bathroom, kitchen etc.) </li>